Volunteer opportunity description

 Please note that CSP volunteers must have undergone or must undergoe a background check before enrolling as a volunteer.
 Upon applying for this position you will be asked to provide proof of having undergone a background check.
 If you have not undergone a background check and are interested in volunteering you may be screened at a discounted price through Go Pass, a background check system used by the Department of Education to screen volunteers.

-1. Complete OEM Coastal Storm Plan Sheltering Online Training
+1. Complete NYCEM Coastal Storm Plan Sheltering Online Training

 2. Report to an evacuation shelter or center during emergency activation for assignment